Google updates Firebase with In-App Messaging, new Crashlytics integrations, and tools improvements

 Google today updated Firebase, its service for helping developers build apps for Android, iOS, and the web.
 Firebase has gained an In-App Messaging feature, new Crashlytics integrations, Remote Config change history, improvements to Firebase Hosting, a Firebase Cloud Messaging API dashboard, and a better console.

 Over the years, Firebase has evolved from a real-time database to a mobile app development platform built on top of Google Cloud.
 These latest features are supposed to help mobile developers across every stage of the development cycle, including building apps, improving app quality, and growing their businesses.
-Firebase updates were noticeably missing from Google’s I/O 2018 developer conference, and today the company is picking up the slack.
+Firebase didn’t get the usual attention at Google’s I/O developer conference this year, and today the company is picking up the slack.

 Firebase In-App Messaging